seal9055/oscp-notes/README.md

 # oscp-notes

-Passed OSCP in January 2021.
+I Passed the OSCP in January 2021.
 These are the notes I took along my journey to achieving it.

 ## Table of Contents
 - [Enumeration](#Enumeration)